Revitalising Devizes Assize Court as the new home of Wiltshire Museum!

-Wiltshire Museum has been awarded development funding of £300,748 by The National Lottery Heritage Fund for an ambitious and exciting project: ‘Assizes for Devizes: Unlocking Wiltshire’s Stories’.
-The project aims to revitalise the derelict Devizes Assize Court into a vibrant community hub and iconic new home for Wiltshire Museum and its world class collection.
+In June 2023, Wiltshire Museum was awarded development funding of £300,748 by The National Lottery Heritage Fund for an ambitious and exciting project: ‘Assizes for Devizes: Unlocking Wiltshire’s Stories’.
+Our project aims to revitalise the derelict Devizes Assize Court into a vibrant community hub and iconic new home for Wiltshire Museum and its world class collection.

-Working closely with the Devizes Assize Court Trust, the museum will progress plans for the project before applying for a full National Lottery grant in 2025.
-If successful, work would start on the Assize Court building in four years’ time, with a target opening date of 2030.
+We will be applying for a full National Lottery Grant in summer 2025 in order to start work onto the Assize Court.
+If successful, work would start on the Assize Court building in 2026 with a target opening date of 2030.

 Martin Nye, Chair of Wiltshire Museum, said “We are delighted that the Heritage Fund have supported our project to restore this wonderful building and give a home that is fit for purpose for the award-winning Wiltshire Museum.
 We are all excited by the opportunity to connect the Assize Court building to the rest of Devizes, and to create a vibrant destination for the very wide range of visitors who come from far and wide to see our marvellous collections.”